This Site Was Built With You In Mind!

 by Eddie Carrara

-What is unique about OBD2 is that it is a universal application for all late model vehicles and can be accessed through a universal port called the DLC (Data Link Connector) or OBD2 port (On Board Diagnostics 2 Port) which is usually found under the dash, on the driver's side on most vehicles.
+What is unique about OBD2 is that it is a universal application for all late-model vehicles.
+Mechanics or DIYers access the information through a universal port called the DLC (Data Link Connector) or OBD2 port (On-Board Diagnostics 2 Port).
+Car manufacturers have installed these connectors under the dash on the driver's side on most vehicles.